metabarcoding/obitools4-doc/content/docs/file_format/sequence_files/csv/_index.md

 ## Converting FASTA file to CSV

-Use the {{% obi obicsv %}} command to convert a {{% fasta %}} file to CSV format, with the `-i` and `-s` options, to prints respectively the sequence identifier and the nucleotide sequence, and `-k` option to keep the desired attributes.
+Use the {{% obi obicsv %}} command to convert a {{% fasta %}} file to CSV format, with the `-i` and `-s` options, to print the sequence identifier and the nucleotide sequence respectively, and the `-k` option to retain the desired attributes.
 Each record in the FASTA file corresponds to a line in the output file:

 {{< code "two_sequences.fasta" fasta true >}}